A simple 16 Floor Elevator simulator with Atmega8

 1- It has a hand and a face fixture which can be rotated by a stepper motor to indicate the current location of the elevator similar to mechanical indicators which were used in old fashion elevator systems to indicate any current location of cabins.

-2- It has a two digit LED display to indicate current location of the Elevator Cabin which indicates the same number as the hand and face fixture does.
+2- It has a two-digit LED display to indicate the current location of the Elevator Cabin which indicates the same number as the hand and face fixture does.

 5- Two Limit Switches are installed to be activated when the Door is either completely opened or closed.

 6- There is a Lamp installed inside of the Cabin to be turned on/off when the related signal is activated.

 7- The traveling speed of the Cabin is controlled by 4 input signals: F and S input signals represent fast and slow traveling speeds respectively.
 CW and CCW input signals, on the other hand, represent “clockwise” and “counterclockwise” rotational direction of the Hand.
 When CW=1, means the Cabin is traveling in an upward direction.
 On the other hand when CCW = 1, means the Cabin is traveling downward.

 8- Two red and green LEDs start flicking with a frequency of 1HZ when the Hand is rotating upward or downward respectively.

 9- Control code to generate a pulse anytime cabin clears its location from the previous floor to the next one.
 The related output signal changes from 0 to 1 for a duration of about 0.5 seconds when the Hand indicator moves from the previous floor number to the next one.